saiksk939/Everything/Why/Why.md

 as a finance graduate.
 This job gives me best opportunity to start my career. because it gives me a chance to gain practical experience, and learn from professionals in the Investing field.

 **What u did in this lockdown**
-During the lockdown, I spent a lot of time with my family, picked up some hobbies like cooking, and tried to stay active at home.
+During the lockdown, I spent a lot of time with my family, picked up some hobbies like cooking, and played card games with my family.
 While cooking, I accidentally burned my face.
 Thankfully, I was wearing a mask and glasses, which protected my eyes from injury.
 I used to work out at home every day, which helped me stay active.
 I also spent time reading manga.

 **Will you use your customer detail for other purposes?**
 I will strictly use customer details only for the work assigned.
 I respect company policies and customer privacy, so I will not share or misuse that information.